ValueCompass: A Framework for Measuring Contextual Value Alignment Between Human and LLMs: Introduction

-Despite the increasing focus on ethical AI practices to align with individuals and society, much of the research and policy emphasizes a limited set of values, such as fairness~\citep{holstein2019improving}, transparency~\citep{miller2019explanation}, and privacy~\citep{lee2024deepfakes}, while overlooking broader human values, which poses risks in AI decision-making~\citep{haidt_ai_2023}.
-Aligning AI systems with the diverse spectrum of individual and societal values is a complex and ongoing research challenge.
-This raises the core research question we ask in this work: \textbf{How can we capture fundamental human values and evaluate the extent to which AI systems align with them?}
+Human–AI alignment refers to ensuring AI systems reflect and respect the ethical and cultural values of the societies they serve~\citep{terry2023ai}.
+Despite growing attention to ethical AI, current research often focuses narrowly on values like fairness, transparency, and privacy~\citep{holstein2019improving,miller2019explanation,deepfake}, neglecting broader human values.
+This gap poses risks in real-world AI decision-making~\citep{haidt_ai_2023}.
+We ask: \textbf{How can we systematically capture human values and evaluate the extent to which AI aligns with them?}

-To address this, To address this core research question, we introduce ValueCompass, a comprehensive framework for systematically measuring value alignment between humans and AI systems.
-Our framework is grounded in Schwartz's Theory of Basic Values, which identifies 56 universal human values spanning ten motivational types.
-ValueCompass consists of three key components: (1) contextual value alignment instruments that assess values across different scenarios, (2) robust elicitation methods for both human and AI value responses, and (3) quantitative metrics to measure alignment.
-We apply ValueCompass to evaluate human-AI value alignment across four representative real-world scenarios and seven diverse geographic countries.
+To address this core research question, we introduce \system, a comprehensive framework for systematically measuring value alignment between humans and AI systems.
+Our framework is grounded in Schwartz's Theory of Basic Values~\cite{schwartz1994there}, which identifies 56 universal human values spanning ten motivational types. \system consists of three key components: (1) contextual value alignment instruments that assess values across different scenarios, (2) robust elicitation methods for both human and AI value responses, and (3) quantitative metrics to measure alignment.
+We apply \system to evaluate human-AI value alignment on five diverse LLMs and 112 humans from seven countries across four representative real-world scenarios -- collaborative writing, education, public sectors, and healthcare.

 Our findings reveal alarming misalignments between human values and those exhibited by leading language models.
 Most notably, humans frequently endorse values like "National Security" which are largely rejected by LLMs.
 We also find moderate alignment rates, with the highest F1 score across models reaching only 0.529, indicating substantial room for improvement in human-AI value alignment.
 Additionally, we observe that value preferences vary significantly across different contexts and countries, highlighting the need for context-aware AI alignment strategies.
 Through qualitative analysis of participants' feedback, we identify key priorities for human-AI alignment: maintaining human oversight, ensuring AI objectivity, preventing harm, and upholding responsible AI principles such as transparency, fairness, and trustworthiness.